grauds/clematis.doc/docs/clematis-explained/wireframes/wireframes.md

 ## Agile User Stories

-The first and the most important part of the development process is requirements definition:
+The first and the most important part of the development process is requirement definition:
 collecting information from stakeholders, analyzing and validating it to define what users can do with the software and how the software should behave.

-The goal of any development is to have a product that allow users to accomplish their tasks.
-But obviously, there is no straight line between the plain language [user stories](https://en.wikipedia.org/wiki/User_story) and the final product's specification.
+The goal of any development is to have a product that allows users to achieve their tasks.
+But there is no straight line between the plain language [user stories](https://en.wikipedia.org/wiki/User_story) and the final product's specification.
 [Agile User Stories](https://www.atlassian.com/agile/project-management/user-stories#) make this gap less wide, they focus on user needs and are short by definition,